ART GALLERIES TO VISIT:

 BACKGROUND

-Awards: Received numerous awards and prizes for “printings on paper”.
-In 2016 received a lifetime honorary membership in the Monotype Guild of New England for many years of service.
+Awards: Numerous prizes received for “printings on paper”.
+Awarded Traveling Scholarship from the SMFA in 1969 for travel to Paris and England.
+In 1970 Avakian was awarded a scholarship for research in creative art from the Blanche E. Colman Foundation.
+In 2016 he received a lifetime honorary membership from the Monotype Guild of New England for many years of service.

-Lectures and Outreach: Visiting critic, 2001, 2008 and 2009 in painting at Mass College of Art.
-In 2003 lectured at the University of the Arts on monoprinting and gave a demo on paper-litho transfer method, and also at Holy Cross College in 2005, and Wheaton College in 2017.
+Lectures: Visiting critic, 2001, 2008 and 2009 in painting at Mass College of Art.
+In 2003 lectured at the University of the Arts on monoprinting and a demo on paper-litho transfer, and also at Holy Cross College in 2005, and Wheaton College in 2017.

 MEDIUM